Metehanglsr/ecommerce-clean-architecture/README.md

 ---

-## 🔐 JWT Authentication (Coming Soon)
+## 🔐 JWT Authentication

-The system is prepared for JWT-based authentication and role-based authorization.
-This will secure protected routes and enable user-based access control.
+The system is integrated with JWT-based authentication and role-based authorization.
+Protected routes are secured, enabling user-based access control.

-- **Planned Features:
+- **Implemented Features:**

   - User registration & login